Alec Clarey

 Alec Clarey (born 8 February 1994) is an English rugby union player who plays for Saracens in the RFU Championship.

-After graduating from Barnard Castle School, he moved to Hartpury College on a scholarship whilst previously represented England Students, where he helped Hartpury win the National League 1 Championship during the 2016-17 season, thus promoted to the RFU Championship next season.
+After graduating from Barnard Castle School, he moved to Hartpury College on a scholarship whilst previously represented England Students, where he helped Hartpury win the National League 1 Championship during the 2016–17 season, thus promoted to the RFU Championship next season.
 He was also a part of Bristol academy system, where he was featured in their Aviva 'A' League competition, whilst playing for Hartpury.

-On 27 April 2017, Clarey signed his first professional contract with Jersey Reds to stay in the RFU Championship from the 2017-18 season.
-On 30 June 2020, Carey has left Jersey to signed for Saracens from the 2020-21 season.
+On 27 April 2017, Clarey signed his first professional contract with Jersey Reds to stay in the RFU Championship from the 2017–18 season.
+On 30 June 2020, Clarey has left Jersey to signed for Saracens from the 2020–21 season.